 However, for you to use these payment methods, they should have a valid credit and debit card in them.
 You may also want to consider using Uber Gift Cards, this is a payment method that you can use even though you don’t have a valid card on your account.
 You can purchase it through this link.
 For more info on how to use Uber Gift Cards, click here.

 In case you have any other questions or concerns, please feel free to reach out to us via the in-app Help menu or by clicking on this link and selecting the related category for better assistance.

-But that wasn’t an option I wanted to use.
-So I did the next best thing, I opened an account with Lyft.
-Their system accepted my corporate card and I ended up using their service for the 18 rides I took over the course of my assignment.
+Lyft’s system accepted my corporate card and I used their service for the 18 rides I took over the course of my assignment.

-The strange thing about this whole thing is that while some of the other employees with me on this trip had the same problem adding their card to Uber, others were able to use it with no issues.
+The strange thing is that while some of the other employees with me on this trip had the same problem adding their card to Uber, others were able to use it with no issues.
 That leads me to believe it’s more of a problem with Uber than with the bank.
-Besides not being able to use the card with Uber, they also lost out on me using the card for Uber Eats and forcing me to use DoorDash instead.
+Besides being unable to use the card with Uber, they also lost out on me using the card for Uber Eats and forced me to use DoorDash instead.

-I was kinda disappointed with Uber’s reply about this problem.
-Their ¯\_(ツ)_/¯ response to my question led to me downloading their competitor’s app and using them for the majority of my trip.
+I was disappointed with Uber’s reply about this problem.
+Their ¯\_(ツ)_/¯ response to my question led me to use their competitors for most of my trip.
 The same goes for the others working with me who all used Lyft for our business travels for the two weeks of our trip.